-The Legislature addressed the definition of and the protection of trade secrets used in designing and constructing a hurricane loss model in 2005 and again in 2010.
+The Legislature addressed the definition of and the protection of trade secrets used in designing and constructing a hurricane model in 2005 and 2010, and for a flood model in 2014.
 In s.
-627.0628(3)(f), F.S., the Legislature found that it is a public necessity to protect trade secrets used in designing and constructing hurricane loss models, and therefore, allowed an exemption from the public records law requirements and the public meetings law requirements.
-The goal of this legislation was to enable the Commission to have access to all aspects of hurricane loss models and to encourage private companies to submit such models for review without concern that trade secrets will be disclosed.
-The exemption applies to trade secrets, as defined in s.
-812.081, F.S., used in the design and construction of a hurricane loss model being exempt pursuant to s.
-627.0628(3)(f), F.S., from the requirements of the public records law s.
+627.0628(3)(g), F.S., the Legislature found that it is a public necessity to protect trade secrets “used in designing and constructing a hurricane or flood loss model,” and therefore, allowed an exemption from the public records law requirements and the public meetings law requirements.
+The goal of this legislation was to enable the Commission to have access to all aspects of hurricane and flood models and to encourage private companies to submit such models for review without concern that trade secrets will be disclosed.
+The exemption applies to “a trade secret, as defined in s.
+812.081, F.S., which is used in designing and constructing a hurricane loss model” being exempt pursuant to s.
+627.0628(3)(g), F.S., from the requirements of the public records law s.
 119.07(1), F.S., including s.
 24(a), Article I of the State Constitution and the public meetings law s.
 286.011, F.S., including s.
 24(b), Article I of the State Constitution.

 In 2010 the Legislature revised the scope of the public records exemption by providing that the definition of “trade secret” in the Uniform Trade Secrets Act would apply in place of the definition in s.
 812.081, F.S.
 The effect of this change was to make the public records exemption for trade secrets consistent with other similar exemptions.